terminusdb/terminusdb-client-js/README.md

 ## Usage

-This example creates a simple Express.js server that will post an account to a database with the id "banker" and the default "admin" user For the [full Documentation](https://terminusdb.com/docs/reference/js-client)
+This example creates a simple Express.js server that will post an account to a database with the id "banker" and the default "admin" user with password "root" For the [full Documentation](https://terminusdb.com/docs/reference/js-client)

 ```javascript